klintg/app-weather/README.md

 # app-weather

-A Weather Application using the Openweather API.
+A Weather Application using the Openweather API, React & Redux.